 - 1. The NSAA shall be responsible for the seeding and pairings of teams assigned to the sub-district or district, based on wild card point averages. - 2.
 A varsity team from a school may play a junior varsity team of any classification and must count that game toward the total number of permitted contests, but schools may not count such game toward wild card points or sub-district, district, and state competition seeding. - 3.
 The win/loss records of all out-of-state opponents will be included through the dates listed in the seeding dates chart below.
 Member schools are required to report records of their out-of-state opponents to help guarantee that the records are correct at the time of the seeding. - 4.
 Sub-district, District, and District Final competition for all classes shall be seeded based on wild card point averages.
-The most recent point average computed on the seeding date set prior to the first contest of the district/sub-district final competition shall be the points used.
+The most recent point average computed on the seeding date set prior to the first contest of the district/subdistrict/district final competition shall be the points used.
 (See dates below). - a.
 If two teams are tied with identical point averages and have played each other, the results of the competition between these schools will be considered and the team winning the majority of contests between the two teams tied will be given the higher seed. - b.
 If a tie still exists, or if more than two teams are tied, the team or teams playing the greatest number of first division teams will be selected.
 If two teams are still tied, criteria 1) will apply before going to step (3).
 In Class A, if a tie still exists, or if more than two teams are tied, the team or teams playing the greatest number of first division teams in their classification will be selected.
 If two teams are still tied, criteria 1) will apply before going to step (3). - c.
 If the tie still exists, total the sum of the tied team's opponents' wins and losses.
 The team whose opponents have the higher winning percentage will receive the higher seed.
 If two teams remain tied, criteria 1) will apply before going to step 4). - d.
 If a tie still exits, the higher seed will be decided by a coin flip in the NSAA office. - 5.
-The records of all schools available to the NSAA on the date of the seeding shall be used to calculate wild card averages, even if an error on the record is discovered after the fact or the NSAA imposes a forfeit.

-6. Seeding Dates.
+The records of all schools available to the NSAA on the date of the seeding shall be used to calculate wild card averages, even if an error on the record is discovered after the fact or the NSAA imposes a forfeit. - 6.
+Seeding Dates.

-Subs Classes C1, C2, D1, D2 Girls February 8, 2024 (games through Feb.
-6) Subs Classes C1, C2, D1, D2 Boys February 13, 2024 (games through Feb.
-10) Subs Class B Girls February 16, 2024 (games through Feb.
-13) Class A Girls (Assign & Seed) February 16, 2024 (games through Feb.
-15) Subs Class B Boys February 19, 2024 (games through Feb.
-17) Class A Boys (Assign & Seed) February 20, 2024 (games through Feb.
-19) Class B Girls District Finals February 22, 2024 (or day after all B subs completed) Class B Boys District Finals February 24, 2024 (or day after all B subs completed) Girls State Championships (all classes) -February 24, 2024 Boys State Championships (all classes s) -February 28, 2024
+Subs Classes C1, C2, D1, D2 Girls February 13, 2025 (games through Feb.
+11) Subs Classes C1, C2, D1, D2 Boys February 18, 2025 (games through Feb.
+15) Subs Class B Girls February 20, 2025 (games through Feb.
+18) Class A Girls (Assign & Seed) February 21, 2025 (games through Feb.
+20) Subs Class B Boys February 24, 2025 (games through Feb.
+22) Class A Boys (Assign & Seed) February 25, 2025 (games through Feb.
+24) Class B Girls District Finals February 27, 2025 (or day after all B subs completed) Class B Boys District Finals March 1, 2025 (or day after all B subs completed) Girls State Championships (all classes) March 1, 2025 Boys State Championships (all classes) March 5, 2025